vboyce/125-project-options/README.md

 Fully working:
 * Vasilyeva 2018: fully working Qualtrics

+* Jordan 2017: Approximately working -- needs consent and end expt and checking

+* Sloman 2016: Note, their attention check is bad and is not being included.
+Consider a different attention check.
+Consider also minimum view time on text.

 Approximately working:
 * Critcher 2012: working jsPsych, but old version and need to switch where the data goes